-I believe that Sternberg’s eight kinds of love provide better understanding of love and its role in maintaining relationships with humans.
-Kind of love varies in humans according to their nature.
-I think that people holding empty love lives a dissatisfied lives because they lack intimacy and passion that are vital components of intense love.
-I still believe that people with empty love can fulfil their relationships because they follow commitments thus motivating them to stick together with their loved one’s.
+I still believe that people with empty love can fulfill their relationships because they follow commitments, thus motivating them to stick together with their loved ones.
 Infatuation represents the weakest form of love because the only component it contains is passion.
-Passion without commitments is insufficient to attain love.
+Passion without commitment is insufficient to attain love.
 People with infatuations are unable to reach their destinations (Super & Harkness, 1986).

-Another concept of Sternberg that intrigues me is of creating balance in a love relationship.
+Another concept of Sternberg that intrigues me is creating balance in a love relationship.
 Excessive love can result in one’s destruction and distress.
-Uncontrollable emotions also result from the unbalanced love that causes stress, pain and mental instability.
+Uncontrollable emotions also result from the unbalanced love that causes stress, pain, and mental instability.
 People who manage to maintain a balance can play better roles (Parker, 2009).

 References